richard-porter/frozen-kernel/README.md

 - **Ivan Sutherland, Sketchpad (1963)** — The first constraint-oriented interactive system.
 Users declared geometric relationships; the system maintained them automatically.
 Introduced the separation between what the user specifies and how the system satisfies it.
 - **Guy Steele & Gerald Sussman, MIT (1978)** — Formalized constraint languages with dependency tracking, redundant views, and explicit handling of contradictions.
 Their system retained justifications for each conclusion — an architectural property that modern AI systems lack entirely.
 - **Alan Borning, ThingLab (1981)** — Implemented a three-layer authority model for constraint satisfaction: (1) the user declares constraints, (2) the system plans how to satisfy them deterministically, and (3) when the system is underdetermined, explicit preferences break ties.
 Critically, when constraints were genuinely unsatisfiable, ThingLab reported failure honestly rather than fabricating a plausible-looking result.
 Published in *ACM Transactions on Programming Languages and Systems*, Vol. 3, No. 4. https://doi.org/10.1145/357146.357147
 - **Industrial Engineering parallel — MTM (Maynard, Stegemerten & Schwab, 1948):**
   Methods-Time Measurement solved an equivalent decomposition problem in manufacturing: before MTM, work measurement relied on observed time studies that varied by worker, day, and observer.
-MTM's contribution was to reduce any physical task to irreducible motion primitives (reach, grasp, move, position, release), each with a fixed value independent of who performed them or when.
-The governance implication transferred directly to the Frozen Kernel's behavioral primitive architecture: you cannot govern what you cannot decompose into observable,measurable units.
-The Honest Response Primitive taxonomy applies this logic to AIbehavioral output.
+MTM’s contribution was to reduce any physical task to irreducible motion primitives (reach, grasp, move, position, release), each with a fixed value independent of who performed them or when.
+The governance implication transfers directly to the Frozen Kernel’s behavioral primitive architecture: you cannot govern what you cannot decompose into observable, measurable units.
+The Honest Response Primitive taxonomy applies this logic to AI behavioral output.
 Developed in working session 2026-03-02; see [lineage/working-sessions/2026-03-02-mtm-hrp-connection.md](./lineage/working-sessions/2026-03-02-mtm-hrp-connection.md) for the full reasoning and [honest-response-primitives-taxonomy.md](./honest-response-primitives-taxonomy.md) for the formalization.
-- **Mark Burgess, Promise Theory (2004 onwards)** - Promises are unilateral declarations made by the agent that controls the behavior, not bilateral contracts requiring counterparty compliance.
+- **Mark Burgess, Promise Theory (2004 onwards)** — Promises are unilateral declarations made by the agent that controls the behavior, not bilateral contracts requiring counterparty compliance.
 The Frozen Kernel’s hard constraints are promises made by the architecture — not by the model, not by the user — which is why they cannot be overridden through social engineering, prompt injection, or model reasoning.
 The model cannot break a promise it never made.
 - **Tyan, Wang, Bahler & Rangaswamy, Duke/NC State (1995)** — The bridge between deterministic constraints and fuzzy systems.
 Their Fuzzy Constraint-based Controller (FCC) applied constraint network processing to systems with imprecision, partial truth, and underdetermined situations — exactly the conditions present in natural language AI.
 They explicitly argued that rule-based approaches (IF-THEN rules, which is structurally what RLHF produces) are expressively limited compared to constraint-based approaches, and that constraint networks handle imprecision more naturally.
 Their architecture — constraint networks sitting alongside an inference engine, with constraints declared by engineers and outputs filtered through them before reaching the process — is the Frozen Kernel’s architecture applied to industrial control.
 They cite Borning’s ThingLab directly.
 - **Rossi, van Beek, & Walsh, Handbook of Constraint Programming (2006)** — The comprehensive reference for the field.
 Chapter 9 on soft constraints formalizes the distinction between *required* constraints (must be satisfied), *preferred* constraints (should be satisfied if possible), and *default* behaviors.
 This three-tier hierarchy maps directly to the Frozen Kernel’s architecture.